equalsraf/git-talk/git.md

 # git history in one slide

 1. In 2005 Linus Torvalds needed a version control system for the kernel
-2. Someone wanted git to suport a workflow for [RANDOM WORKFLOW HERE]
+2. Someone wanted git to support a workflow for [RANDOM WORKFLOW HERE]
 3. Repeat step 2. for ~10 years

 Result: git supports lots of workflows